Published in

 MuseumUffizi, Florence

-After the Saltarelli affair, Leonardo finally broke away from Verrochio’s workshop and opened his own workshop in 1477.
-Now, about the Saltarelli affair, you can read it here.
-After this, before he headed to Milan, he had three commissions, one Leonardo never started and two of which he left unfinished.
-It was Adoration of the Magi, which he left unfinished after starting.
-But though it was determined to remain unfinished, it is one of the most influential paintings in history.
+After the Saltarelli affair, Leonardo finally broke away from Verrocchio’s workshop and opened his own workshop in 1477.
+After this and before he headed to Milan, he had three commissions, one Leonardo never started and two of which he left unfinished.
+The one he left unfinished after starting it was Adoration of the Magi.
+However, even after its incompletion, it is one of the most influential paintings in history.
 Kenneth Clark says it to be,

 “the most revolutionary and anti-classical picture of the fifteenth century.”

-The artwork, Adoration of the Magi, was commissioned in March 1481 through the help of his father, which was to be made outside the walls of Florence.
+The artwork was commissioned in March 1481 through the help of his father and was to be made outside the walls of Florence.
 The scene depicts the moment when three wise men or kings follow a guiding star to Bethlehem, and present Jesus with gold, frankincense, and myrrh as gifts.
 Every January, in Florence, celebrations of the feast of the Epiphany commemorate the revelation of Jesus Christ’s divinity and his adoration by the Magi.

-Leonardo made multiple preparatory drawings, where he sketched with a stylus, refining it then with a quill and ink.
-Using various gestures, body turns, and expressions, he fills the entire painting with a wave of emotion.
+Leonardo made multiple preparatory drawings, where he sketched with a stylus, then refining it with a quill and ink.
+Using various gestures, body turns, and expressions, he filled the entire painting with a wave of emotion.
 On the preparatory sketch itself, he drew the perspective lines, following the methods used by Brunelleschi and Alberti.

 Paintings by Leonardo da Vinci Adoration of the Magi